 The best way to do this is to open up this article on the Silk browser on your Fire tablet and download the files in order from there.
 Do not open them after downloading just yet.

-For the Fire HD 10 9th generation that launched in 2019, these are the files you need (in order):
+For the most current Fire HD 10 11th generation and down to the 10th (Fire HD 8 in 2020) or 9th generation (Fire HD 10 that launched in 2019), these are the files you need (in order):